varshitakolipaka/corrective-unlearning-for-gnns/README.md

 - `attacks/`: Contains attack methods that are applied on the graph.
 - `framework/`: Core framework implementation and helper functions for GNN models and methods.
-- `models/`: Different GNN models like GCN, GAT, etc.
+- `models/`: Different GNN architectures like GCN, GAT, etc.
 - `trainers/`: Scripts for training different unlearning methods.
 - `best_params.json`: Stores the best hyperparameters for model tuning.
-- `classes_to_poison.json`: Contains class information for poisoning attacks.
+- `classes_to_poison.json`: Contains victim class information for poisoning attacks.
 - `hp_tune.py`: Hyperparameter tuning script.
 - `logger.py`: Logging utility for training and unlearning.
 - `main.py`: The main script to run training, attacks, and unlearning.